doyensec/PESD-Exporter-Extension/mds/WritingTemplates.md

     break;
 ```

-7. When you are done with coding, name and save your template inside the templates package directory.
+7. When you are done with coding, name and save your template inside the template's package directory.

-8. Re-build the Extension and you are ready to go.
+8. Re-build the extension and you are ready to go.
 What a long journey!

 ## Example Template :  Flow-wide Frame Add